Recovery Methods for Heavy Oil in Ultra-Shallow Reservoirs

 Kennedy, B. A.

-S. Dunn-Norman et al., "Recovery Methods for Heavy Oil in Ultra-Shallow Reservoirs," SPE Western Regional/AAPG Pacific Section Joint Meeting, Society of Petroleum Engineers (SPE), Jan 2002.
+S. Dunn-Norman et al., "Recovery Methods for Heavy Oil in Ultra-Shallow Reservoirs," Proceedings of the SPE Western Regional/AAPG Pacific Section Joint Meeting (2002, Anchorage, Alaska), pp. 85-90, Society of Petroleum Engineers (SPE), May 2002.

 The definitive version is available at http://dx.doi.org/10.2118/76710-MS